π§ Tour of the UIΒΆ

 Other SectionsΒΆ

-With Debug Options toggled on at the top of the Backend Communicator panel, a debug section unfolds below exposing Shell Calls, Data Transfer Tests, GitHub Repo on Remote / Local, API export, UUID migration, and the Add-on Local Debug Server controls.ΒΆ
+With Debug Options toggled on at the top of the Backend Communicator panel, a debug section appears below exposing Shell Calls, Data Transfer Tests, GitHub Repo on Remote / Local, UUID Migration, and the Add-on Local Debug Server controls.ΒΆ